.

 disconcert, disconcerted, disconcerting, disconcerts.transitive verbs

-to upset the self possession of; ruffle; to feel frustrated after being thrown into disorder; disarranged; feeling somewhat dispossessed of one's confidence and faith (I never expected that and it threw me out of sorts for awhile)
+to upset the self possession or direction of one's thinking; ruffle; to feel frustrated after being thrown into disorder; disarranged; feeling somewhat dispossessed of one's confidence and faith (I was disconcerted, never expecting that and it threw me out of sorts for awhile)

 disconcertingly.adverb